Position

 Responsibilities:

-• Install, repair, and maintain electrical, plumbing, HVAC, and security systems in residential and commercial properties.
+• Install, maintain, and repair electrical systems in residential and commercial properties.

-• Conduct inspections and tests to ensure systems meet safety and performance standards.
+• Conduct electrical system tests to ensure compliance with electrical codes and standards.

-• Collaborate with project managers, architects, and other technicians to ensure timely and efficient project completion.
+• Collaborate with other technicians and contractors to ensure timely project completion.

 Qualifications

-• High school diploma or equivalent required; vocational training or degree in electrical, plumbing, HVAC, or a related field preferred.
+• High school diploma or equivalent required; vocational training or degree in electrical technology preferred.

 Is becoming a Residential Commercial Installer a good career path?